peterarandis/FakeFan/README.md

-# Manipulate the fan speed reported to motherboard to make fan run slower.
+## Manipulate CPU fan speed reported to system making fan run slower.

-What is this?
+**What is this?**

-Arduino / ATtiny85 based solution to manipulate the fan speed reported to motherboard to make fan run slower.
+Arduino / ATtiny85 based solution to manipulate the fan speed reported to PC system making fan run slower.
 HP Omen Ryzen are running a little noisy even at low demanding tasks.
 Even if the temp is low, about 40c.
-This circuit is cutting down the fan speed to half (no noise) in low demanding mode.
+This circuit is cutting down the fan speed to half (no noise) in low demanding mode with continuing low 40c temp.
-Still the temp is about 40c.
 As cooling demand rises, fan will go back to normal operations.

 https://www.youtube.com/watch?v=ppQBuBrlFy8

-How does it work?
+**How does it work?**
 The fan speed is controlled by the motherboard/system by a PWM signal to the fan.
 Then fan reports back a its current rpm to the system.
 On this computer (HP Omen Ryzen 2020) 200Hz (200 rpm per second) is 100% fan speed.